Kasibugga

-Kasibugga is a twin-town in Srikakulam district of the Indian state of Andhra Pradesh.
-It is a municipality and the part in mandal of Palasa.
+Kasibugga is a neighbourhood of Palasa town in Srikakulam district of the Indian state of Andhra Pradesh.

 Geography

 Kasibugga is located at 18°45'33"N 84°24'58"E. It has an average elevation of 38 meters (127 feet).

 Administration

-Kasibugga comes under Palasa (Assembly constituency) and the urban local body is ruled by Palasa-Kasibugga Municipality.
+Kasibugga comes under Palasa (Assembly constituency) and the urban local body is Palasa-Kasibugga Municipality.

 Transport

 Kasibugga is well connected with major cities in the state of Andhra Pradesh, such as Visakhapatnam, other cities and towns in Telangana and Odisha.
 National Highway 16(formerly NH5) bypasses through the town.

 The nearest railway station is the Palasa railway station which is also connected to the town.